The LeadersIn Maritime Law

 Oil Spill Attorneys

-Tens of Billions Won for Plaintiffs by Oil Spill Lawyers
+Over $20 Billion Won for Plaintiffs by Oil Spill Lawyers

 It is estimated that 706 million gallons of waste oil enter the ocean on a yearly basis.
 While offshore drilling, spills, and leaks only contribute around 8% of this, they still result in millions of gallons.
-Oil spills can happen for a number of reasons, from offshore drilling accidents to vessel accidents.
+Oil spills can happen for a number of reasons, from offshore drilling accidents to vessel collisions.

 Oil primarily rests on the water’s surface, so the force of waves, currents, and wind causes oil spills to drift over large areas.
 This damages the open ocean, surrounding coastal areas, and marine habitats and environments.
 For instance, oil can destroy the water repellency of bird feathers, impair the insulation of fur-covered mammals, and damage fish fins and hearts.
 From dolphins and whales to sea turtles and birds, oil spills can have negative effects on all types of wildlife.
 Obviously, damaging marine habitats and water sources has a domino effect on maritime livelihoods.

-Who are the people affected by oil spills?
+Who are the people most affected by oil spills?
+Who feels the impact?
+Who suffers?

 The fact is that everyone in a community is affected by oil spills.
 Businesses suffer losses as customers move away, industries dry up, and tourists stop coming to town.
 Crewmen (many of whom are local) suffer long-term exposure to oil fumes, the effects of which won’t be fully understood for decades.
+These workers and business owners make up the backbone of the community, and when they start to weaken, the whole community risks collapsing.
+Property values plummet; assets built over a lifetime turn worthless.
+Entire towns threaten to disappear.

 Who answers for that?